-Tiva Lab 02: Using GPIO to Control LED
+Tiva Lab 02: Simple GPIO Control

 - Understand I/O operation in Tiva TM4C LaunchPads